mendix/docs/content/en/docs/developerportal/deploy/private-cloud/private-cloud-cluster/private-cloud-registry.md

        {{< figure src="/attachments/developerportal/deploy/private-cloud/private-cloud-deploy/awsserviceaccountlinktorole.png" >}}

     2. For the second condition, copy and paste the `sts.amazonaws.com` line; replace `:aud` with `:sub` and set it to `system:serviceaccount:<Kubernetes namespace>:<Kubernetes serviceaccount name>`.
-You can specify any serviceaccount name here (for simplicity, we recommend using `mendix-builder`).
+You can specify any serviceaccount name here (for simplicity, Mendix recommends using `mendix-builder`).
 For example, if the Mendix Operator is installed into the `mynamespace` namespace, set the value to `system:serviceaccount:mynamespace:mendix-builder`.

         See [Amazon EKS Pod Identity Webhook – EKS Walkthrough](https://github.com/aws/amazon-eks-pod-identity-webhook#eks-walkthrough) for more details.